CupOfGeo/Attractors/README.md

 Cool so i updated my pre-commit hooks as well

 Im running without a venv bc im already in a clean room.
 This is great now I can install all my dev dependencies and then make a clean .venv with only whats needed to deploy.

 ## Issues
-- Learn how to write tests
-- Terminal auto complete
+- How can i set the default shell to zsh? it is an option
 - Can't build or run Dockerfile in the container. possibly I could pass the local machines docker into the container
 ```bash